adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/Brainstorming-Ideas.md

 26. Add a secret in the game where it takes the player several hours to sowly wait as an indicator in the screen slowly moves to, when the indicator reaches its final position then play the secret.

+27. Add a new feature in the world map called the monastary, which will unlock after the player beats the main story.
+The player can choose to "rebirth" and start a new game where the story will reset but the player keeps their level and stat increases and the enemies get harder (can work out what exactly happens during a rebirth later).